Managed Pollinator Protection Plan update from Michigan State University Extension

 Pollinator stewardship information for growers

-Honey Bee Health Coalition’s Bee Integrated Demonstration Project made videos that highlighted two pairs of Michigan beekeepers and growers.
-These videos provide examples of good communication between commercial beekeepers and growers that can improve pollinator health and pollination.
+The Honey Bee Health Coalition’s Bee Integrated Demonstration Project featured Michigan beekeepers and growers in videos highlighting good communication to support pollination and pollinator health.

 Pollinator protection education for pesticide applicators